This is an old revision of the document!

 Connecting more than two devices to your CCGX using VE.Direct

 First of all, note that the maximum of VE.Direct devices that can be connected is 5 for the CCGX.
 How they are connected, so direct, via USB or via CAN, does not change the maximum.
-See here for the maximum limit on Venus GX, Octo GX, and other GX Devices.
+See here for the Venus GX, Octo GX, and other limits.

 Notes about older VE.Direct MPPTs